spacecloud-io/space-docs/content/getting-started/introduction/features.md

 - Digital Ocean Spaces
 - Local file storage

-## Functions Module
+## Remote Services

-Functions module allows you to [write custom business logic](/essentials/custom-business-logic/) in the form of simple functions like AWS Lambda.
-However, unlike AWS Lambda, these functions run as long lived microservices on the backend.
+Remote services are a means to extend Space Cloud.
+You can write your custom business logic in the form of HTTP services that run alongside Space Cloud.
+These services can be accessed securely via the GraphQL or REST APIs of Space Cloud.

-Notable features of Space Functions:
+Notable features of Remote services:

-- Can be triggered from frontend directly or from other Space Functions.
+- Can be triggered from frontend directly or from other remote services.
-- All calls to functions are load balanced automatically by Space Cloud.
-- Service discovery and other networking aspects are handled automatically.
+- Space Cloud authorizes all calls to remote services via the security rules.
+- Perform joins on remote services and databases via the GraphQL API of Space Cloud.

 ## Eventing Module

-[Eventing module](/advanced/event-triggers/) is used to asynchronously trigger Space Functions or any other webhooks (eg: AWS Lambda functions) based on database and file storage events.
+[Eventing module](/advanced/event-triggers/) is used to asynchronously trigger your custom business logic (e.g., AWS Lambda functions) based on any events in your app.

-Right now the supported event triggers are the following database operations (`insert`, `update` and `delete`).

-> **Note:** In a future release, eventing would also work on file storage events like `upload`, `delete`, etc.
+> **Note:** Right now the database and custom event triggers are supported.
+In a future release, eventing would also work on file storage events.

 All event triggers are:

-- **Reliable** - Each event will trigger a Space Function or webhook.
+- **Reliable** - Each event, triggers a webhook reliably.
-- **Trackable** - Stored in database so that they can be used for other purposes.
+- **Trackable** - Stored in the database so that you can use them for other purposes.

-## Pub Sub Module

-You can use the pub sub module in Space Cloud backed by [Nats](https://nats.io).
-With the pub sub module you can:

-- [Publish](/advanced/pub-sub/publish) events on a particular topic (eg: `/feeds/sports`)
-- [Subscribe](/advanced/pub-sub/subscribe) to particular events in group (everyone gets the event) or in a queue (any one gets the event)

-> **Note:** Subscriptions work on a prefix basis. (i.e. If you have subscribed for `/feeds`, you will also get events for `/feeds/sports`)

 ## Authorization

-All requests to the database, file storage, function and pub sub modules goes through the authorization layer.
+All requests to the database, file storage and remote services go through the authorization layer.

 The authorization layer decides whether the request should be allowed or not based on the security rules you have provided in Mission Control and the JWT token present in the request.

 Security rules allow you to:

-- Allow / deny access unconditionally.
+- Allow/Deny access to requests unconditionally.
 - Grant access only to **authenticated** requests (ones that have a valid JWT token).
 - Evaluate **conditions** based on data from databases and incoming requests to grant access.
-- Trigger Space Functions to determine whether a request is authenticated or not.
+- Trigger webhooks to determine whether a request is authorized or not.

 ### Granularity of security rules

 - **Database:** Operation (`create`, `read`, `update`, `delete`) level rules for each `collection / table` (eg: delete operation in `posts` collection).
-- **Functions:** Service level as well as function level rules.
+- **Remote Services:** Endpoint level.
 - **File Storage:** Operation (`create`, `read`, `delete`) level rules for each path prefix.
-- **Pub Sub:** Operation (`publish` and `subscribe`) level rules for each path prefix.